Setting up AI chat¶

 AI chat requires Gramps Web API version 2.5.0 or higher.

-Gramps Web API supports asking questions about the genealogical database using large language modes (LLM) via a technique called reasearch augmented generation (RAG).
+Gramps Web API supports asking questions about the genealogical database using large language models (LLM) via a technique called retrieval-augmented generation (RAG).

 RAG works as follows.
 First, a vector embedding model is used to create an index of all objects in the Gramps database in the form of numerical vectors that encode the objects' meaning.
 This process is similar to the creation of the full-text search index, but more computationally expensive.